 - Writing ability based on LSAT writing sample

 - Students affected by bias

 Over the years we have learned that, without early intervention, it can take weeks or months for some students affected by the factors above to thrive in the law school environment.
 While we cannot factor in or out every advantage or disadvantage, our goal is to level the playing field to the extent possible for all students during their first semester of law school.
-Once fall semester grades are available, spring semester study groups are formed (again, led by ASP Fellows) based on law school grades.
+Once fall semester grades are available, spring semester study groups are formed (again, led by academic success fellows) based on law school grades.

 Please visit Academic Success & Bar Programs in Warren Hall room 206, call (619) 260-4793 or email firstname.lastname@example.org.